Microsoft/go/eng/doc/fips/README.md

   - Prior to Go 1.21, this alias is not available and the backend must be selected manually
 - `opensslcrypto` selects OpenSSL, for Linux
 - `cngcrypto` selects CNG, for Windows
-- `darwincrypto` selects CommonCrypto & CryptoKit for macOS
+- Since 1.24, `darwincrypto` selects CommonCrypto & CryptoKit for macOS
 - `boringcrypto` selects the upstream BoringCrypto backend, which is **not supported nor compliant**
 - If no option is selected, Go standard library cryptography is used.